-Highlights: Little Italy Restaurant, Vuna Restaurant & Bar, Royal Palace, Vina Wharf, Tonga Tourist Information Centre, churches, Waterfront Cafe, Billfish Bar, Nauti Ruby’s Bar, Faua Wharf, Tu’imatamoana Fish Market, Popua Park and Ancient Tonga.
+Highlights: Little Italy Restaurant, Royal Palace, Vuna Wharf, Tonga Tourist Information Centre, St Mary’s Cathedral, Waterfront Cafe, Billfish Bar, Nauti Ruby’s Bar, Faua Wharf, Tu’imatamoana Fish Market, Tui Mata Moana Market, Popua Park and Ancient Tonga.

-If you’re hiring a bicycle in Nuku’alofa, a great ride is along the waterfront of Nuku’alofa.
+If you’re hiring a bicycle in Nuku’alofa, a great ride is along the waterfront of the capital.
 The ride captures views of the Pacific Ocean as you ride past churches, various bars, restaurants and parks.

 A little further west down Vuna Road, you’ll come across the Victorian architecture of the Royal Palace, making a great photo opportunity.
 Vuna Road briefly takes you through the centre of town, before bringing you back to the waterfront.

 It’s worth stopping by the Visitor Information Centre to look at the tropical plants in the gardens and look at some of the tourism offerings.
-Then it’s back onto Vuna Road, passing hotels and churches before reaching Faua Wharf.
-Here’s you’ll be able to watch boats coming and going, as well as browse the Tu’imatamoana Fish Market.
+Then it’s back onto Vuna Road, passing hotels and churches, such as St. Mary’s Cathedral, before reaching Faua Wharf.
+Here, you’ll be able to watch boats coming and going, as well as browse the Tu’imatamoana Fish Market and Tui Mata Moana Market.
 Have a drink or lunch at one of the restaurants here, such as the Waterfront Cafe, Billfish Bar or Nauti Ruby’s then continue east.

 The next highlight is Popua Park, an attractive park with sports equipment, a volleyball court, picnic areas and gardens.
-You can turn down Tamakautonga Road to catch a cultural tour at Ancient Tonga (more info on Viator and Tripadvisor) or cycle all the way to the eastern end of Vuna Road if you want to get views of Nukunukumotu Island.
+You can turn down Tamakautonga Road to catch a cultural tour at Ancient Tonga (bookings advised) or cycle all the way to the eastern end of Vuna Road if you want to get views of Nukunukumotu Island.

 Nuku’alofa to Mapu ‘a Vaea Blowholes

-Highlights: Royal Tombs, Royal Residences, The Bush BBQ Cafe, Nuku’alofa Tonga Temple, Three-Headed Coconut and Mapu a’ Vaea Blowholes.
+Highlights: Royal Tombs, Royal Residences, Nuku’alofa Tonga Temple, Three-Headed Coconut and Mapu a’ Vaea Blowholes.

 The Mapu ‘a Vaea Blowholes is an excellent day ride out of Nuku’alofa with plenty to see along the way.
 Starting in the centre of town, check out the Royal Tombs before following Taufa’ahau Road south.

-As you reach the outskirts of Nuku’alofa, you’ll see the Royal Residences perched on a manicured lawn hill.
-After you reach the Costlow Supermarket, where you can pick up supplies for a picnic, take the first right (west) following the road until you reach Loto Road.
+As you reach the outskirts of Nuku’alofa, you’ll see the Royal Residences perched on a manicured hill.
+After you reach the Costlow Supermarket, where you can pick up a Philly cheese steak from their takeaway, take the first right (west) following the road until you reach Loto Road.

 At Loto Road, turn right (west) where you’ll ride to the village of Liahona.
-On the way in, you can grab a bite to eat at The Bush BBQ Cafe if it’s open.
-As you ride through the village, you’ll see the grand building of the Latter-Day Saints Temple, the Nuku’alofa Tonga Temple, before leaving the village.
+As you ride through the village, you’ll see the grand building of the Latter-Day Saints Temple, the Nuku’alofa Tonga Temple.
 On the other side of the village, you’ll see signs for the Three-Headed Coconut!
 Take a photo of the bizarre coconut tree with three heads, before turning left (south) straight after it.